mikecornflake/uBee512Launcher/README.md

 + The app will look for these on your environment path.
 If they're not on the path, you'll need to open "File" - "Settings" and set the appropriate paths manually.

 ## Screenshots
-+ We have "minimum viable product", just not platform independent yet
 + ![Image: Main UI](Images/Development_Screenshot_2.png)
 + ![Image: System Macros](Images/Development_Screenshot_1.png)